I submitted an abstract, but never received a response. How do I know if I my abstract was accepted for a podium presentation?

 What size/orientation does my poster need to be?

 Presenters are free to choose the size and orientation they feel best displays their abstract information.
 The tackboards used to display the posters are 4' tall by 8' wide.
-Most previous abstract presenters have found posters printed in a 3.5' x 7' landscape format to be most ideal.
+The AUA strongly recommends that posters are not printed in excess of 3.5' x 7' in landscape format.

 Why do I need to submit my presentation in advance?